Dioxins and dioxin-like compounds: Environmental persistence and bioaccumulation

 All groups of dioxin-like compounds are persistent in the environment.
-Very few soil microbes nor animals can break down the PCDD/Fs with lateral chlorines (positions 2,3,7, and 8).
+Very few soil microbes or animals can break down the PCDD/Fs with lateral chlorines (positions 2, 3, 7, and 8).
 Lipophilicity (tendency to seek for fat-like environments) and very poor water solubility make these compounds move from water environment to living organisms having lipid cell structures.
 This is called bioaccumulation.
 Increase in chlorination increases both stability and lipophilicity.
 The compounds with the very highest chlorine numbers (e.g. octachlorodibenzo-p-dioxin) are, however, so poorly soluble that this hinders their bioaccumulation.
 Bioaccumulation is followed by biomagnification.
-Lipid-soluble compounds are first accumulated to microscopic organisms such as phytoplankton (plankton of plant character, e.g. algae).
-Phytoplankton is consumed by animal plankton, this by invertebrates such as insects, these by small fish, and further by large fish and seals.
+Lipid-soluble compounds are first accumulated to microscopic organisms such as phytoplankton, which are then consumed by zooplankton, this by invertebrates such as insects, these by small fish, and further by large fish and seals.
 At every stage or trophic level, the concentration is higher, because the persistent chemicals are not "burned off" when the higher organism uses the fat of the prey organism to produce energy.

 Due to bioaccumulation and biomagnification, the species at the top of the trophic pyramid are most vulnerable to dioxin-like compounds.
 In Europe, the white-tailed eagle and some species of seals have approached extinction due to poisoning by persistent organic pollutants.
 Likewise, in America, the population of bald eagles declined because of POPs causing thinning of eggshells and other reproductive problems.
 Usually, the failure has been attributed mostly to DDT, but dioxins are also a possible cause of reproductive effects.
-Both in America and in Europe, many waterfowl have high concentrations of dioxins, but usually not high enough to disturb their reproductive success.
-Due to supplementary winter feeding and other measures also, the white-tailed eagle is recovering (see White-tailed eagle).
+In both America and in Europe, many waterfowl have high concentrations of dioxins, but usually not high enough to disturb their reproductive success.
+Due to supplementary winter feeding and other measures, the white-tailed eagle is recovering (see white-tailed eagle).
 Also, ringed seals in the Baltic Sea are recovering.